badmuffin/completeIQ/README.md

 # **CompeteIQ**
 ### A Tool for Startup Competition Search and Trend Prediction
 ---
+Complete IQ is an advanced predictive analysis platform designed to help startups identify future market trends and make informed decisions.

 ## **Introduction**
 **CompeteIQ** is a platform built to assist **startup founders** in understanding the competition in their industry and predicting future market trends.
 It provides entrepreneurs with critical insights on similar startups and trend analysis, helping them make informed strategic decisions.